Speaking of Parrot Hormones - Part 2

 You can find Part 1 of this series here.

-I have an art studio room.
-It's where I create with clay and paint.
-It's where I write my books.
-It is where I keep Felix CFT Certificates and feathers.
+- I have an art studio room.
 It is the one room where I "feel" creative without fail.
-It is one of my tiered locations.
+It is one of my human tiered locations.

 If you are thinking; "Ya, but I don't have that much room!"
 Not to worry.
 Tiered location setups don't need massive spaces to be successful.
 Clear separation and clear definitions through materials and items are a powerful answer to small space.